On the arbitrarily long-term stability of conservative methods: Conclusion

 \section{Conclusion}

-In this paper, we have presented a long-term stability result for conservative methods in the case of autonomous ODEs; specifically the global error is, in principle, bounded for all time.
+In this paper, we have presented a long-term stability result for conservative methods with uniformly bounded displacements in the case of autonomous ODEs; specifically the global error is, in principle, bounded for all time.
 On finite precision machines, the global error is shown to be bounded up to some arbitrarily long time depending only on machine precision and tolerance.
-Since the main idea is mostly based on topological ideas, we believe the stability result can be generalized to certain non-autonomous ODEs and PDEs; such is the goal of our current work.
+Since the main result is mostly based on topological ideas, we believe the stability result can be generalized to certain non-autonomous ODEs and PDEs.